Exit – why it pays to be ready

 To keep things simple, you may look to provide cash bonuses to staff.
 But these are inefficient from a tax perspective, attracting both Income Tax and National Insurance.
 Options schemes such as enterprise management incentives (EMIs) provide a tax efficient mechanism to get equity to key employees.
 Where the conditions for EMI are not met, alternatives such as growth shares may provide a viable alternative.

-Please contact Catherine Heyes, Partner in our Corporate Tax team if you have any queries in relation to this article.
+Please contact Catherine Heyes, if you have any queries in relation to this article.

 Contact our experts